Kinematic characteristics of the Milky Way globular clusters based on Gaia DR2 data: gc collision pairs

 where we used as a best fit mean value $\mu=472$ and the best fit variance value $\sigma=209$.

 In Fig.~\ref{fig:orbit} we present the orbits of colliding GCs which are color-coded by time.
 The time range is about ten million years around the moment of collisions.
 More detailed the orbital structure is shown in right.
 The solid line corresponds to the first GC in a pair while the dashed line shows the second one.
 The intersection of the orbits~(``collision'') is marked as a red circle.
-Of course, for the detail study of the GCs ``collisions'' of orbits we need to taking in account the gravity interaction between the GCs.
-But this kind of detail study was quite beyond of the scope of this current short study.
+Note that our study presents the simplified scenario and more proper study of the GCs ``collisions'' of orbits requires considerations of the gravity interaction between the GCs.

 In Table~\ref{tab:gc-param} we summarize the exact time of ``collisions'' together with the minimum separations and relative velocities at the exact moment of collision.